rbomman/RT_Face_Recognition/README.md

 # RT_Face_Recognition
-A real time face recognition program that compares faces seen on the webcam with a sample image of them.
-Works with images on a screen as well.
+A real time face recognition program that compares faces seen on the webcam with a sample images.
+Works with images on a digital screen as well. <br>
+Make sure to change the path to the path to your images folder <br>
+Place 1 image per person you want to have recognized by the program in the images folder and name the image by the name of the person in it. <br>